 If you don’t have an antivirus app, then you’ll love our guide to the best free options available.

 You get a message from a hacker

-Receiving a message from a hacker who tries to extort money from you using webcam videos is a worst-case scenario.
+The worst-case scenario is receiving a message from a hacker trying to extort money from you.
 They’ll often try to get payment through an obscure bitcoin wallet address or a similar payment method.

-These messages almost always contain lies about what a hacker has done or what they have access to.
-Treat them like any other phishing attempt, since they’re often a vehicle to install ransomware on your computer.
-Hackers find contact lists on the dark web and use them to send thousands of blind emails in the hopes that even a small percentage of recipients will fall prey to fear and pay money to protect themselves.
-Don’t fall for this bait if you get one of these emails.
-Unless they provide hard video evidence, there’s no reason to believe they have control over your webcam.
+Almost all of these messages contain lies about what a hacker has done or what they can access.
+They’re often a vehicle to install ransomware on your computer, so treat them like any other phishing attempt.
+Hackers find contact lists on the dark web that they use to send thousands of blind emails, hoping to scare even a small percentage of recipients enough that they pay money to protect themselves.
+If you get one of these emails, don’t fall for the bait.
+There’s no reason they have control over your webcam unless they provide hard video evidence.

-If you get a message, ignore it and refrain from clicking any files or links, even if the message says it contains evidence of webcam videos.
+Ignore any such messages and refrain from clicking any files or links, even if the message says it contains webcam video evidence.
 Don’t send money to anyone.
 Instead, install and run some robust anti-malware software to help check for any problems, and change your passwords to heighten your security.
 A good password manager can help you automatically generate strong passwords, or you can practice our tips on choosing better passwords if you create your own.

 - What is hi-res audio and how can you experience it right now?

 - This Windows 10 trick gives your PC built-in ransomware protection

 - How to take a screenshot on a Mac